-The success of the Barn Owl project guided us to begin conservation propagation work with six more species; the Siberian Lynx, Canada Lynx, Geoffroy’s Cat, Martial Eagle, Egyptian Vulture, and Trumpeter Hornbill. ex situ conservation, or the process of protecting species outside of its natural habitat, has become increasingly important as habitat loss and other anthropogenic (human related) factors threaten wildlife.
-By breeding these animals, we are creating a backup plan to avoid the extinction of a species from our planet.
+The success of the Barn Owl project guided us to begin conservation propagation work with five more species; the Eurasian Lynx, Geoffroy’s Cat, Sand Cat, Martial Eagle, and Eurasian Eagle Owl.
+Ex situ conservation, or the process of protecting species outside of its natural habitat, has become increasingly important as habitat loss and other anthropogenic (human related) factors threaten wildlife.
+Through propagation we are creating a backup plan to avoid the extinction of a species from our planet.

 The International Association of Avian Trainers and Educators (IAATE) gave Hawk Creek its annual Conservation award for our efforts and success in raising the population of one of the rarest raptors in the New York state.

 The Eurasian Eagle Owl Project was started in 2017.
 The goal was to increase the population of the largest species of owl in the world for use in education programs.
 These beautiful birds are powerful ambassadors for owl conservation.